mnyvrat/dijkstra/README.md

 # dijkstra
-I created a dijkstra algorithm and visualized it İ hope its  helpful for you i used netvorkx and matplotlib libraries
+I created a dijkstra algorithm and visualized it İ hope its  helpful for you i used networkx and matplotlib libraries